redbrain/redbrain/README.md

 I code as a hobby but could potentially code professionally if I ever become a real adult.

-I'm working in Python, HTML, Node.JS, PHP, Bash, and a little bit of a ton of other languages.
+I'm working in Python, HTML, NodeJS, PHP, and a little bit of a ton of other languages.

 Submit an issue in redbrain/redbrain if you need to talk to me for some reason.